FerretDB/FerretDB/README.md

 3. If you have `mongosh` installed, just run it to connect to FerretDB.
    It will use credentials passed in `mongosh` flags or MongoDB URI to authenticate to the PostgreSQL database.
    You'll also need to set `authMechanism` to `PLAIN`.
-   The example uri would look like:
+   The example URI would look like:

    ``` sh
    mongodb://username:password@localhost/ferretdb?authMechanism=PLAIN"`